Fynex-x/Fynex-x/README.md

 ## 🚀 About Me
 - 🔧 Interested in Arduino, ESP, and microcontrollers (M5StickC Plus 2, ESP8266, etc.)
-- 📋 Researching and prototyping in Space Station 14.
+- 📋 Researching and creating prototypes for the game Space Station 14.
 - 🖥 Writing simple Python programs for personal use.
 - 🤖 Sometimes creating my own Telegram bots for personal needs.